How to Become a Real Estate Agent: Your Complete Guide

 Frequently Asked Questions

-How long does it take to get a real estate license?
+How long does it typically take to get a real estate license?

 Who should consider a career as a real estate agent?